saraslee/don-t-hang-me/README.md

-# don-t-hang-me
+# Don't Hang Me
-a modernized hangman web app
+A modernized hangman web app created using html, css, and javascript.